September 2018 inter-Korean summit: Military MDL crossing

 On 12 December 2018, soldiers from both Koreas crossed the MDL into the opposition countries for the first time in history.
 These soldiers, numbers in the dozens, helped verify the destruction of "frontline" guard posts.
 The verification of the guard post removal was also an objective of the Comprehensive Military Agreement.
 Accompanying these soldiers were inspectors who confirmed the destruction and disarmament of "frontline" guard posts, as well as the destruction of underground facilities near the guard posts.

 Joint Remains Recovery Project

-On April 1, 2019, excavation work along the DMZ for Korean War remains began.
+On 1 April 2019, excavation work along the Arrowhead Hill in the DMZ for Korean War remains began.
 However, the agreed inter-Korean project did not take place, as South Korea was working alone.
-On May 8, 2019, the US Defense Department suspended the remains recovery project.
+On 8 May 2019, the US Defense Department suspended the remains recovery project.